ihrwein/ihrwein.github.io/_posts/2014-12-04-distutils-with-resource-files.md

 {% highlight python  %}
  package_data={'yarg': ['resource/*']},
 {% endhighlight %}
- * the `find_packages()` function is required, because distutils won't copy all Python packages into the ERR,
+ * the `find_packages()` function is required, because distutils won't copy all Python packages into the EGG,
  * in my runner script, I use the `pkg_resources` module, to access to the resource files bundled in a single EGG file, which is a simple compressed file with a specific directory and file layout and some meta files.
 When you use `pkg_resouces`, it will decompress your resources in a temporary directory and tells you the location of this place:

 {% highlight python%}
   import pkg_resources
   ...